 On the ground of Ryūkō-ji, you will see a small cave jail where Nichiren was confined before execution.
 Nowadays, a bronze Nichiren statue is enshrined.

-If you stroll around the precinct, you will also encounter the only five-story wooden pagoda in Kanagawa Prefecture that was built in 1910.
-At the far left of Ryūkō-ji, the white round building is where the bone of Gautama Buddha is.
+If you stroll around the precinct, you will also encounter the only five-story wooden pagoda in Kanagawa Prefecture, built in 1910.
+At the far left of Ryūkō-ji, the round white building is where the bone of Gautama Buddha is.

 The Stupa was completed to commemorate the 700th anniversary of Nichiren’s execution.
 A golden Gautama Buddha is enshrined at the front of the building.